 It is the intent of Otis College of Art and Design Library to adhere to the provision of the US Copyright Law (Title 17).
 The law is complicated, particularly as relates to educational and fair use.
 Below are useful sites which present various aspects and interpretations of compliance with the law to assist faculty, students, and the entire Otis Community who use copyrighted materials, text, and images for lectures, as well as for artmaking and on Otis' websites.
 Please educate yourself!

-Everyone posting in O-Space is legally and ethically responsible for adhering to copyright laws.
+Everyone posting in O-Space and The Nest is legally and ethically responsible for adhering to copyright laws.
 By uploading material to O-Space, you personally assume all legal responsibility for infringements.
 Course Readers should be used for all required readings.
 Articles should not routinely be scanned for O-Space.